Fortified In The Cloud - The Risk Management Strengths of Cloud Service Providers for the Financial Services Industry

 For CSPs, automation is essential to provide services at scale, such as detecting and alleviating security events rapidly, redirecting traffic, or load balancing.
 In the past, such activities required manual decisions, which are inevitably slower.
 Consider, for instance, failing to initiate a transition to an alternate site in the event of server failure.

 Financial institutions, in turn, benefit from a CSP’s automated collection of evidence and mapping.
-Automated services continuously collect and organise IT configuration and logs in a streamlined fashion.
+Automated services continuously collect and organize IT configuration and logs in a streamlined fashion.
 The automated collection of evidence can then be delivered to the bank’s risk management group.
-As another illustration, a CSP can memorialise responses to service attacks or other events, and can then automate the responses for a future occurrence.
+As another illustration, a CSP can memorialize responses to service attacks or other events, and can then automate the responses for a future occurrence.

 One of the great powers of the cloud is automated remediation.
 Another one is compliance as code.
 Rather than standard on-premises practices consisting of a manual process that an infrastructure team must configure, CSPs do not need to touch the systems and configuration.
 Instead, they use code to automate.
 Doing so guarantees consistency and comprehensiveness of their compliance controls.
 Another advantage is continuous integration and continuous deployment pipelines, which IT deploys programmatically.
 Deployment through CI/CD ensures that the environment stays consistent, with everything automated and codified.

 Within a CSP, similar to financial institutions, independent credible challenge is performed to ensure that product and service teams are accountable.
 Separately, a CISO is responsible for overall plenary security in the cloud.

 CSPs are among the top innovators in the world.
 They continuously leverage leading-edge technologies and automation to drive effective risk management.
 Generally, they invest more in pursuing and achieving these innovations than in additional personnel.